 You can read about it more on the Gmail Blog:

-UPDATE 12-13-13 - It looks like Desktop Gmail users will started getting images on by default today with mobile users rolling out in the New Year.
+UPDATE 12-13-13 - It looks like Desktop Gmail users started getting images on by default today with mobile users being affected in the New Year.
 More information at MarketingLand. and Washington Post.

 Posted by: Sean Wirt at 2:44 PM

 May 31, 2013 | Sean Wirt

 This week Google announced that it is rolling out a new Gmail inbox for its users.
 Google says that the new inbox "puts you back in control using simple, easy organization."
 The short of it is a new filtering system that organizes incoming email by its type and/or function.
 Here's how it works.